Sweet victory and Sweeter rewards – court declares NUTELLA well-known Trademark

 “DREAM FREEDOM” Trademark removed from register for Deceptive Similarity

-“DREAM FREEDOM” Trademark removed from register for Deceptive Similarity Featured image for “DREAM FREEDOM” Trademark removed from register for Deceptive Similarity
+"DREAM FREEDOM" Trademark removed from register for Deceptive Similarity Featured image for article: “DREAM FREEDOM” Trademark removed from register for Deceptive Similarity

 The Delhi High Court ruled in favor of Gemini Edibles and Fats India Ltd. in a trademark rectification petition, directing the removal of the “DREAM FREEDOM” mark from the Register of Trade Marks.
 The court found that the respondent had deceptively adopted the mark and trade dress of Gemini’s “FREEDOM” brand, leading to potential consumer confusion.
 The ruling reinforced the principles of prior use and deceptive similarity in trademark law.